Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Summary and outlook

 \section{Summary and outlook}

 Cold-atom analog experiments will soon enable empirical tests of relativistic false vacuum decay in the laboratory, giving new insights into the physics of the very early Universe.
-A key challenge for this program is ensuring the faithfulness of the early-Universe analogy in these experiments by characterizing and mitigating any non-cosmological behavior.
-In this paper we have identified the presence of boundaries in the system as potentially problematic for analog vacuum decay, showing that they generically lead to rapid decay via nucleation of `edge bubbles', which have no cosmological counterpart.
-However, we have shown that this failure mode can be straightforwardly eliminated by suitably engineering the optical potential used to trap the atoms: creating a high-density `trench' layer prohibits edge nucleation, and allows one to observe the bulk nucleation that is relevant for cosmology.
+A key challenge for this program is ensuring the faithfulness of the early-Universe analogy by characterizing and mitigating any noncosmological behavior.
+In this paper we have identified the presence of boundaries in the system as potentially problematic for analog vacuum decay, showing that they generically lead to rapid decay via nucleation of `edge bubbles' that have no cosmological counterpart.
+However, we have shown that this problem can be straightforwardly eliminated by engineering the optical potential used to trap the atoms: creating a high-density `trench' layer prohibits edge nucleation, and allows one to observe the bulk nucleation that is relevant for cosmology.
 Identical conclusions are found in a companion paper~\cite{Brown:2025wxy}, which investigates thermal nucleation in a broader range of analog systems.
 This trench solution demonstrates how current experimental capabilities---e.g., the ability to imprint highly customizable optical traps using digital micromirror devices~\cite{Gauthier:2016dmd,Zou:2021opt}---enable faithful analog simulations of early-Universe theories.

 Our results bring us a step closer to simulating vacuum decay with cold atoms.
 There remain further experimental complications that we plan to investigate in future work.
-These include characterizing the effects of various noise sources (including magnetic field noise and fluctuations in the optical potential), as well as developing a better understanding of the small-scale behavior of the system, particularly regarding the damping of Floquet instabilities associated with the modulated Rabi coupling~\cite{Braden:2019vsw}.
-There are also important open questions regarding how the effective scalar field potential~\eqref{eq:potential} is renormalized by the small-scale modes, and how these renormalization corrections differ from the pure Klein Gordon case studied in Ref.~\cite{Braden:2022odm}.
-Understanding these issues will afford us greater control over our theoretical predictions, allowing us to extract the maximum possible insight into cosmological physics from upcoming analog experiments.
+These include characterizing the effects of various noise sources (including magnetic field noise and fluctuations in the optical potential), as well as better understanding the small-scale behavior of the system, particularly regarding the damping of instabilities associated with the modulated Rabi coupling~\cite{Braden:2019vsw}.
+There are also important open questions regarding how the effective potential~\eqref{eq:phi-potential} is renormalized by small-scale modes, and how these corrections differ from the pure Klein-Gordon case studied in Ref.~\cite{Braden:2022odm}.
+Understanding these issues will afford us greater control over our theoretical predictions, allowing us to extract the maximum possible insight into cosmological physics from upcoming experiments.